pmazumda/pmazumda.github.io/_posts/2022-11-30-Deploy-Rancher-Cluster-Using-Terraform.md

 2. A workstation with necessary CLI Tools and binaries installed, probably your laptop.
 3. A machine with SSH access keys - where we  would bootstrap our rke cluster.

 ## Overview

-* Prepare your machine ( VM/ baremetal)
+- Prepare your machine (VM/ baremetal)
-  * Install docker- Pay attention to the docker version needed for kubernetes) Check the [official](https://docs.docker.com/engine/install/) documentation on how to install docker.
+  - Install docker - Pay attention to the docker version needed for kubernetes)
-* CLI Tools
+  - Check the [official](https://docs.docker.com/engine/install/) documentation on how to install docker.

-    The following CLI tools are required for setting up the Kubernetes cluster.
-Please make sure these tools are installed and available in your $PATH.
+- CLI Tools - The following CLI tools are required for setting up the Kubernetes cluster.Please make sure these tools are installed and available in your $PATH.
   - kubectl - Kubernetes command-line tool.
   - helm - Package management for Kubernetes.
 Refer to the Helm version requirements to choose a version of Helm to install Rancher.
 Refer to the instructions provided by the Helm project for your specific platform.
-* Prepare SSH keys
+- Prepare SSH keys

 ## Install Rancher using the HELM CHART